Critique of World Model

 Indeed, MPC so far has shown promise primarily in simplified settings (e.g., Go) where environment dynamics are simple and slower decision-making is rewarded, but struggles to extend to real-world tasks (e.g., customer service), which typically involve complex dynamics and require a mixture of short- and long-term decision-making.
-On the other hand, RL is a general, flexible, and scalable approach to training agents without restrictions on the decision-making method or search horizon.
-In particular, one can replace the true universe with a world model $f$ for exploration and learning (as discussed in \S\ref{subsec:world-model}).
-Below we describe an RL setup (Figure~\ref{fig:critique-usage}, right) where the agent interacts with the world model instead of the environment~\cite{ha2018world}: in each time step $t$ with world state representation $\hat{s}_t$ (which may be encoded from some observation data $o_t$ or completely imagined from scratch), the agent $\pi$ takes action $a_t \sim p_\pi(a_t \mid \hat{s}_t)$ and the world model $f$ simulates the next state $\hat{s}_{t+1} \sim p_f(\hat{s}_{t+1} \mid \hat{s}_t, a_t)$.
-This may repeat until some rollout horizon $T$ or in a never-ending manner.
-Computing the reward at each step $r(g, \hat{s}_t)$ based on goal $g$, the optimal agent $\pi^*_f$ may thus learn by maximizing the expected discounted cumulative reward (with well-formed discount schedule $\{ \gamma_k \}_{k=t}^\infty$ to ensure numerical stability) as defined below: